 Make like the hipster masses and have a late brekkie at 1000 Pound Bend.
 It's scruffy boho, a lot of fun and great value.
 When you're full and fully caffeinated, head to Gertrude Street and while away a few hours looking through the many little fashion boutiques, bookstores and gift shops where you'll find vintage clothes and plenty of work by local artists and designers.

-Have lunch at the Press Club and discover the modern Greek cuisine that made George Calombaris a Melbourne favourite long before he became a household name on MasterChef.
+Have lunch at the Gazi or Press Club and discover the modern Greek cuisine that made George Calombaris a Melbourne favourite long before he became a household name on MasterChef.
 Head across the road and explore works by Australian artists at the NGV: Ian Potter Gallery.
 With a full calendar of changing exhibits as well as a renowned permanent collection, there is always something to inspire.

 Melbourne has no shortage of dumpling houses, but the house speciality – xiao long bao, soup-filled meat dumplings – at HuTong Dumpling House is something special.
 This popular haunt is always packed with folks gorging on the folded parcels made on the premises.
 Wash the chilli down with a glass of wines at the laidback Meyers Place, the original laneway bar and still a firm favourite.

 Get out in the sunshine and try out Melbourne's bike-share scheme.
 Pick up a blue bike, available in stands all through the CBD, then take a slow ride along the banks of the Yarra River.